Ibutamoren: Effect on lean mass

-Ibutamoren has been shown to sustain activation of the GH–IGF-1 axis and to increase lean body mass with no change in total fat mass or visceral fat.
+Ibutamoren has been shown to sustain activation of the GH–IGF-1 axis, increasing growth hormone secretion by up to 97%, and to increase lean body mass with no change in total fat mass or visceral fat.
 It is under investigation as a potential treatment for reduced levels of these hormones, such as in children or elderly adults with growth hormone deficiency, and human studies have shown it to increase both muscle mass and bone mineral density, making it a promising potential therapy for the treatment of frailty in the elderly.
 As of June 2017, ibutamoren is in the preclinical stage of development for growth hormone deficiency.

 Effect on sleep architecture

-In a small study of 14 subjects, MK-677 dosed at 25mg/day at bedtime was shown to increase REM sleep by 20% and 50% in young and older subjects respectively.
-Treatment with MK-677 also resulted in an approximate 50% increase in stage IV sleep in young subjects.
+In a small study of 14 subjects, ibutamoren dosed at 25 mg/day at bedtime was shown to increase rapid eye movement sleep by 20% and 50% in young and older subjects respectively.
+Treatment with ibutamoren also resulted in an approximate 50% increase in slow-wave sleep in young subjects.

+Growth hormone deficiency

+In a study of children with growth hormone deficiency, ibutamoren performed better than other growth hormone secretagogues at improving growth hormone levels.
+An ongoing study compares ibutamoren directly to injectable hGH in terms of height velocity in this population.

+Topline data from Phase 2 OraGrowtH210 and OraGrowtH212 Trials of LUM-201 in PGHD met all primary and secondary endpoints.

 Non-research use

-Since MK-677 is still an Investigational New Drug, it has not yet been approved to be marketed for consumption by humans in the United States.
+Since ibutamoren is still an Investigational New Drug, it has not yet been approved to be marketed for consumption by humans in the United States.
 However, it has been used experimentally by some in the bodybuilding community.
-Since it chemically mimics the hormone ghrelin, it functions as a neuropeptide in the central nervous system and crosses the blood-brain-barrier.
+The use of ibutamoren is banned in most sports.